Welcome to the Subtle Anatomy course page!

 A required course for the Certificate in Hindu Studies and Diploma in Applied Theology programs.
 (This course can also be taken independently of our Certificate or Diploma programs.)

 This course consists of eight modules, one module per week.
-Materials for this course will be a combination of original content (live webinars, recordings, and writings from the instructor) and curated content ( PDFs of articles, essays and selections from books and journals, readings from textbooks, and links to online videos and articles).
+Materials for this course will be a combination of original content (live webinars, recordings and writings by the instructor) and curated content (PDFs of articles, essays and selections from books and journals, readings from textbooks, and links to online videos and articles).

 By participating in any program or course given by Ramakrishna Seminary, students consent to our Terms and Conditions Agreement.